-During the first quarter of 2004, Canyon Fuel, while accounted for under the equity method, began the process of idling its Skyline Mine, and incurred severance costs of \$1.9 million.
-Our share of these costs totals \$1.2 million and is reflected in income from equity investments.
+During the first quarter of 2004, Canyon Fuel, our equity method investment, began the process of idling its Skyline Mine (the idling process was completed in May 2004), and incurred severance costs of \$1.3 million and \$3.2 million for the three and six months ended June 30, 2004, respectively.
+Our 65% share of these costs totals \$0.9 million and \$2.1 million (which was prior to our purchase of the remaining 35% interest), respectively, and is reflected in income from equity investments in the accompanying Condensed Consolidated Statements of Operations.